 Step 6: Build Your Site Structure with Essential Pages

 Essential pages are the core of your website’s structure.
-These pages are crucial for guiding visitors through your content and ensuring they can easily find the information they need.
+These pages are crucial for guiding visitors through your content and helping them easily find the information they need.

 Start by creating must-have pages that serve core functions.
 These include:

-• Privacy Policy: Explain to your visitors how you handle user data and comply with regulations to gain their trust.
+- Privacy Policy: Explain how you handle user data and how you comply with regulations to gain your visitors' trust.

 Additional pages to consider:

-• Project Gallery: Showcase your best work visually, giving visitors an overview of your skills and experience.
+- Project Gallery: Showcase your best work visually to give visitors an overview of your skills and experience.

-You can also leverage POWR’s Form Builder to create interactive elements like newsletter signups or contact forms that match your branding, ensuring a smooth user experience.
+You can also leverage POWR’s Form Builder to create interactive elements, such as newsletter signups or contact forms, that match your branding, ensuring a smooth user experience.

 Step 7: Incorporate SEO Practices